carabina/XJCollectionViewCenterLayout/README.md

 # XJCollectionViewCenterLayout
-The center (i.e., Apple Music-like) layout for UICollectionView
+The center layout for UICollectionView